fgarcia/agtd/README.md

 Bugs
 ---------

-I have developed this script according my environment.
-I would expect that some behaviour might be different or broken for other users (color schema, tab width...)
+During the development of this script I might have overlooked some environment issues.
+For example, most of the time I use the GUI version of Vim with the 'dark-blue' color schema (:colorscheme darkblue).
+I would not be surprised if things look ugly with light backgrounds and/or the command line.

-Most of the time I use GUI version of Vim with the 'dark-blue' color schema.
-I would not be surporised if this scripts does not look OK with light backgrounds and/or the command line.
+Some things are half implement, others just confusing.
+Since this is already doing the basic work I need I am no longer working too hard on it.

 License
 ---------